 To John and Harriet’s surprise, Decent Espresso has generated interest on a global scale.
 Their workshop in Hong Kong has had visits from World Barista Champions, coffee roasting experts, and coffee industry gurus like Matt Perger.
 Their first customer, Pacefika Café, was in Montreal.
 They have customers everywhere from Iceland to Kuwait.
 But getting the products out to a global clientele turned out to be a challenge.
 Harriet explains,

 “When we first started shipping products, we really didn’t have any idea how much shipping would cost.
 Clients want goods really quickly and they don’t want to pay for shipping.
 They don’t think it should cost anything.
 But it does!
 It costs you a lot of money and it really eats into your profit margin.”

-When they were first starting out, they shipped their international orders via Hong Kong Post, but this meant a lot of lost time spent filling in information, bringing parcels to the depot, and less ability to track orders.
+When they were first starting out, they shipped their international orders via Hong Kong Post, but this meant a lot of lost time spent filling in the information, bringing parcels to the depot, and less able to track orders.
 The post office didn’t do anything with computers: all the information had to be entered manually, and all the parcels had to be brought to the post office for shipping.
 At first, says Harriet, “it was just me with a trolley walking down to Hong Kong Post office with cash to post parcels out to the rest of the world.”